Hepatitis B Vaccine Information

 Table of Contents

-The hepatitis B vaccine is known as the first “anti-cancer” vaccine because it prevents the transmission of the hepatitis B virus
+The hepatitis B vaccine is known as the first “anti-cancer” vaccine because it prevents the transmission of the hepatitis B virus which can cause liver cancer in some cases.

 If you haven’t been vaccinated, it is strongly recommended that you consider getting vaccinated to offer better protection against the virus.